mhorpheus/test/DFIR-Threat-Intel.md

 Both of these scenarios are documented in the following sections.

-## Creating an IR Ticket with Intel Support
+## Creating Intel Engagement Ticket

 In the case where you want to create an IR ticket and an Intel ticket at the same time use the following instructions: